Installation

 profiler_config: # <- profiler configuration

-summary_stats_file: iot_summary_stats.yml # <- relative location of profiling summary stats
+summary_stats_file: iot_summary_stats.yml # <- relative location within the installation folder of profiling summary stats

 sample_fraction: 0.3 # <- fraction of data to sample in the profiler (30%)